amalpsojan/ReactNativeDemoApp/README.md

 Axios allows us to communicate with APIs easily in our React apps.
 Though this can also be achieved by other methods like fetch or AJAX, Axios can provide a little more functionality that goes a long way with applications that use React.

 #### [MMKV Storage](https://github.com/mrousavy/react-native-mmkv)
--MMKV is an efficient, small mobile key-value storage framework developed by WeChat.
-See Tencent/MMKV for more information -react-native-mmkv is a library that allows you to easily use MMKV inside your React Native applications.
+MMKV is an efficient, small mobile key-value storage framework developed by WeChat.
+See Tencent/MMKV for more information

+react-native-mmkv is a library that allows you to easily use MMKV inside your React Native applications.
 It provides fast and direct bindings to the native C++ library which are accessible through a simple JS API.

 ## Dev Dependencies